 - Decrease in appetite or reluctance to eat kibble

-Unfortunately, the warning signs are not always obvious.
-Most cats don’t seem to show any signs at all, even when they’re in pain.
+Unfortunately, the warning signs may not be obvious.
+Most cats don’t show any signs at all, even when they’re in pain.
 For this reason, cats should have an oral exam at least once per year.

 “How can I prevent my cat from having bad breath?”

 - Don’t skip routine exams

 - Ensuring that your cat receives regular veterinary care helps to maintain their overall health and allows you to catch and treat problems early.